Titus Caesernius Statianus

 Titus Caesernius Statianus was a Roman senator who held a number of appointments in the Imperial service during the reigns of Hadrian and Antoninus Pius.
-He was suffect consul in the nundinium of September-October 141; his colleague's name is not known.
+He was suffect consul in a nundinium in 141.
 His full name is Titus Caesernius Statius Quinctius Statianus Memmius Macrinus.

 Statianus was the younger son of the procurator Titus Caesernius Statius Quinctius Macedo; the name of his older brother is Titus Caesernius Quinctianus, suffect consul in a nundinium around the year 138.
 The Caesernii were a leading family of Aquileia.